jdittrich/userNeedResearchBook/text/communicateResults.md

 use more text on the slides if you just share the slides with others and don’t present them yourself.

-![a row of slides from a presentation on wiki use for teaching at university ](images/slidesExample.png)
+![A row of slides from a presentation on wiki use for teaching at university.
+](images/slidesExample.png)

 ### Posters